Coronavirus: India registers 11,831 cases, toll goes up by 84 to 1.54 lakh

 A total of 1,05,34,505 people in India have recovered from the infection so far.
 The number of active cases has been reduced to 1,48,609.

+Meanwhile, a serological survey done in hospitals across Kashmir showed that 27% of the healthcare workers have developed antibodies against the coronavirus, PTI reported.
+The survey was undertaken by the Government Medical College in Srinagar in January.

 More than 58 lakh health and frontline workers have been vaccinated against the coronavirus so far, according to data from the Union health ministry.
 Of these, 36,804 were inoculated in 24 hours.

-The government had on Saturday said that beneficiaries who took their first shot on January 16 will begin receiving the second dose from February 13.
-Union Health Minister Harsh Vardhan said that India was working on seven more coronavirus vaccines to ensure that all citizens get inoculated.
+From February 13, the beneficiaries who took their first shot on January 16 will begin receiving the second dose.

+The Union health ministry had on Sunday said that India stood third in terms of the number of inoculations.
+The United States and United Kingdom occupied the top two spots.

+On Monday, India sent vaccines to Barbados and Dominica.
+Union Home Minister Amit Shah said India was ready to fulfill 70% of the global vaccine requirement by exporting doses to 14 countries.

 Globally, the coronavirus has infected more than 10.61 crore people and killed over 23.16 lakh, according to John Hopkins University.
 Over 5.91 crore people have recovered from the infection in the world.